dronebeelinux/dnstrio/README.md

 Other ideas to consider for this project:
 * making the second DNS server a "slave" server to the primary DNS server
 * creating certificates for use on the pihole webserver
+* automating the pihole teleport import
+* is it possible to sync two pihole servers?